 I was right to want the pastrami sandwich and jalapeño cheddar sausage.
-They’re still my two favorites items on the menu.
+They’re still my two favorite items on the menu.
 Make sure to get there early for the pastrami as it does tend to run out first.

 Two other things to be on the lookout for are the burnt ends available only on Friday evenings and the Texas-style beef ribs on Saturday nights.

-Since my initial visit, I’ve eaten or should I say, thoroughly enjoyed lunch at Smoke BBQ multiple times.
+Since my initial visit, I’ve eaten or, should I say, thoroughly enjoyed lunch at Smoke BBQ multiple times.

 The burnt ends and beef rib has eluded me, but their day is coming!